Remojs/Remojs/README.md

 ### About Me

 🍀 Hi!
-I'm Thiago Zambonini, a technology fanatic, videogamer and web solutions developer with extensive experience, adaptable and lover of creative and efficient solutions.
+I'm Thiago Zambonini, a technology fanatic, videogamer and web solutions developer with extensive experience, adaptable and lover of creative and efficient solutions

 📚 I have worked on numerous projects with a wide range of technologies, from Javascript, Typescript, Node.js, React.js, Java, among others.